Woody Allen sexual abuse allegation: Testimony

 Coates testified that Farrow had been so angry with Allen when she discovered his relationship with Previn that Coates had feared for Allen's safety.
-Farrow's lawyer accused Coates of gullibility for having accepted Allen's version of events.
 Farrow and Allen hired Schultz in April 1991 because the child "lived in her own fantasy world".
 Schultz testified that Dylan had become "absorbed in what the fantasy is [and] that it became real".
 Neither Coates nor Schultz believed sexual abuse had occurred.
 One of Allen's lawyers alleged that Farrow's lawyers had suggested "the charges could be made to go away" if Allen agreed to pay around $7 million.
 Dershowitz, representing Farrow, said there had been an "exploratory" session to attempt mediation.
 "To have this described as an extortionate meeting is ridiculous," he said.
 He added that Allen's lawyers were "trying to set a trap, the trap failed and now they testify as if the trap succeeded".
 One of Allen's lawyers acknowledged when cross-examined that the discussion about money related mostly to the children's education and medical care, as well as money owed for Farrow's film work for Allen.
 Levett, Farrow's lawyer, acknowledged that he suggested various amounts to reach an agreement "for child support, including household help: $17,000 a month until the youngest of the children turned 21, roughly $2.5 million factoring in inflation and interest.
 For tuition, assuming all three went to college: $800,000 to $900,000.
 Plus unspecified medical and, yes, psychiatric expenses.
 There might be a damage claim for Dylan, who had accused her father of molesting her.
 And some compensation for Mia Farrow, who'd earned $300,000 a year for her roles in Allen's annual films and was entitled to that sum for five to ten years now that she was out of a job."
 Dershowitz echoed Levett's testimony, but said that a proposal was made to intercede in the child-abuse investigation in favor of a private settlement.
 He added that the offer "was not premised on any payments."
 On October 14, 1992, Dershowitz told interviewer Charlie Rose: "I don't think it ever had to come out.
 If he [Woody Allen] had not filed that suit, I don't think anybody would know the story today and I think it would be resolved quietly behind the scenes."